 Research has demonstrated a correlation between nurse staffing ratios and patient outcomes.
 In her integrated analysis, Curtin (2003) wrote:

-New Edition!
 With healthcare reform legislation and a diverse set of challenges presenting themselves each day, nursing management has never been more complicated.
 Nursing leaders need resources and tools to support the constantly shifting demands in healthcare management and, ultimately, patient care.